playXE/playXE/README.md

 ### Hi 👋, I'm Adel Prokurov

-## A guy in final year in school from Russia, Yaroslavl, love programming and to run.
+## A guy that loves programming and to run.

 ![Profile views](https://gpvc.arturio.dev/playXE)